JareCoder/ShibuyaComics/README.md

 ## Shibuya Comics WIP

 A flutter app hooked up to Firebase.
-Ased to share art and comics to other users in our community.
+Used to share art and comics to other users in our community.

 # Still work in progress